cvhs-cs-2017/Easy-as-Pi-Game/README.md

 ***Pong***

 *Instructions:*
--In the 1 player mode, just press the up and down arrow keys to move the left paddle up and down, respectively
+-In the 1 player mode, just press the up and down arrow keys to move the left paddle up and down, respectively.
+The computer will control the right paddle.
+Try to make the computer go one way, and hit the ball the other way!

 -In the 2 player mode, the player using the left paddle uses the w and s keys to move the paddle up and down, while the player using       the right paddle presses the up and down arrow keys to move his/her paddle up and down.